open-telemetry/opentelemetry-java-instrumentation/docs/misc/inter-thread-context-propagation.md

 }
 ```

-In both cases request processing requires some potentially long operation and application developer
+In both cases, the request processing requires some potentially long operation and the application
-wants to do them off the main thread.
-In the first case this hand-off between request accepting thread
+developer wants to do them off the main thread.
+In the first case this hand-off between the request
-and request processing thread happens manually, by submitting work into some thread pool.
+accepting thread and the request processing thread happens manually by submitting work into some
-In the second case it is the framework that handles separate thread pool and passing work to it.
+thread pool.
+In the second case it is the framework that handles the separate thread pool and
+passing work to it.

-In cases like this proper tracing solution should still combine into a single trace all the work
+In cases like this, a proper tracing solution should still combine into a single trace all the work
 required for request processing, regardless in what thread that work happened.
 With proper
 parent-child relationship between span: span representing shipping address query should be the child
 of the span which denotes accepting HTTP request.